 Depreciation is computed using the straight-line method, based upon original cost, and includes an estimate for cost of removal and expected salvage.
-Depreciation expense as a percent of the related average depreciable plant in service was 3.7% in 2011, 3.9% in 2010, and 3.8% in 2009.
-Estimated asset retirement removal costs included in depreciation expense were \$49 million in the year ended December 31, 2011 and \$47 million in each of the years ended December 31, 2010 and 2009.
+Depreciation expense as a percent of the related average depreciable plant in service was 3.8% in 2012, 3.7% in 2011, and 3.9% in 2010.
+Estimated asset retirement removal costs included in depreciation expense were \$55 million for the year ended December 31, 2012, with \$49 million in 2011 and \$47 million in 2010.

-Periodic studies are conducted to update depreciation parameters (i.e. retirement dispersion patterns, average service lives, and net salvage rates), including estimates of asset retirement obligations (AROs) and asset retirement removal costs.
+Periodic studies are conducted to update depreciation parameters (i.e. retirement dispersion patterns, average service lives, and net salvage rates), including estimates of AROs and asset retirement removal costs.
 The studies are conducted every five years and are filed with the OPUC for approval and inclusion in a future rate proceeding.
-On September 13, 2010, PGE received an order from the OPUC authorizing new depreciation rates to be effective January 2011.
+In September 2010, PGE received an order from the OPUC authorizing new depreciation rates to be effective January 2011.